Asabeneh/30-Days-Of-JavaScript/08_Day/08_day_objects.md

 console.log(a, b) // JavaScript 10, accessible
 ```

 Now, you have an understanding of scope.
-A variable declared with *var* only scoped to function but variable declared with *let* or *const* is block scope(function block, if block, loop etc)
+A variable declared with *var* only scoped to function but variable declared with *let* or *const* is block scope(function block, if block, loop etc).
+Block in JavaScript is a code in between two curly brackets ({}).

 ```js
 //scope.js